guitarvydas/fabghoststars/README.md

 ### 0D
 The implementation of 0D using the Odin programming language.

-Each component is described by a data structure called *eh*.
+Each component is described by a data structure called ė (spelled *eh* in ASCII).

 The system treats every component, Container or Leaf, as a tiny state machine with 2 states
 1. idle